Healthcare Workflow Guide

 Privacy-first transcripts for analysis

-Training
+Training & Education

-Transcribe lectures without cloud upload
+Transcribe lectures and sessions without cloud upload

 Quality Review

-Searchable transcripts for internal discussions
+Searchable transcripts for QA and internal discussions

 Use consistent abbreviations and expand unclear terms during the review pass to reduce downstream errors.